GoogleCloudPlatform/spanner-migration-tool/mysql/README.md

 combination of `NOT NULL` and `UNIQUE`, and so primary key columns from MySQL will be mapped to Spanner columns that are both primary keys and `NOT NULL`.

+### Foreign Keys

+The tool maps MySQL foreign key constraints into Spanner foreign key constraints, and preserves constraint names where possible.
+Since Spanner doesn't support `ON DELETE` and `ON UPDATE` actions, we drop them.

-### Foreign Keys and Default Values
+### Default Values

-Spanner does not currently support foreign keys or default values.
+Spanner does not currently support default values.
 We drop these MySQL features during conversion.

 ### Other MySQL features